TotallyNotAHaxxer/Perl-basics-and-cyber-weapons-development/README.md

 > Writing some begginer level programs to understand how perl works

-Perl is a wacky language, however lets start by making some example programs, i personally feel the best way to experience how a language works is by working with the basics, not just hello world but http servers, making url requests, using third party libraries, writing and outputting files etc so in this section we will be writing 5+ scripts to get you familiar with perl
+Perl is a wacky language, however lets start by making some example programs, i personally feel the best way to experience how a language works is by working with the basics, not just hello world but http servers, making url requests, using third party libraries, writing and outputting files etc, in this section which will sum up the entire paper, we will be writing some interesting tools and cyber weapons to get you familiar with how perl operates, and how easy it is to work with once you get the hang of it

 before we start writing im going to be giving you a small sheet of some simple perl functions or statements in a table